Contact InformationAssistant Professor of Biological Anthropology

 - 31 March 2023: Biology (Ecology, Behavior, and Evolution) M.S. student Max Dippel has successfully defended his thesis, Genetic Variation in Heat Shock Protein HSPA1L in Savanna Monkeys: Implications for Heat Resilience!
 Congratulations, Max, and very well done!

-- 28 March 2023: Anthropology (Specialization in Biological Anthropology) B.A. student Sofia Weaver has been awarded a summer UROP (Undergraduate Research Opportunities Program) Research Award for her project proposal to study body size in Critically Endangered yellow-tailed woolly monkeys (Lagothrix flavicauda) in Perú using dual-laser photogrammetry!
+- 28 March 2023: Biology (Specialization in Behavioral Biology) B.A. student Sofia Weaver has been awarded a summer UROP (Undergraduate Research Opportunities Program) Research Award for her project proposal to study body size in Critically Endangered yellow-tailed woolly monkeys (Lagothrix flavicauda) in Perú using dual-laser photogrammetry!
 Congratulations, Sofia!
 We're excited for your first field experience!

 - 16 January 2023: Anthropology Ph.D. student Mel Zarate and PI Christopher Schmitt have published Mel's master's thesis research along with novel surveys done with Neotropical Primate Conservation in the American Journal of Primatology, Expanded distribution and predicted suitable habitat for the critically endangered yellow-tailed woolly monkey (Lagothrix flavicauda) in Perú.
 Congratulations, Mel!